thunderrabbit/barefoot_rob/content/quests/walk-to-niigata/2021/04/19i-have-been-to-chichibu-but-im-not-going-today.md

 ---
-title: 'I have been to Chichibu but I''m not going today'
+title: "I have been to Chichibu but I'm not going today"
 author: 'Rob Nugen'
 location: 'geo:35.89746,139.37803;u=10.783879280090332'
 date: '2021-04-19T17:44:42+09:00'